Ravindra-Mohith/Ravindra-Mohith_210050112/README.md

 !!Note: No Bootstrap included!! every front end thing is made from scratch.

-This work is done by me,Pamba Ravindra Mohith(210050112), honestly without copying any website or any other student's work.You cannot find these webs even in online.
+This work is done by me,Pamba Ravindra Mohith(210050112), honestly,spent Literally 4 complete days, without copying any website or any other student's work.You cannot find these webs even in online.